 One of the most frustrating questions I get everyday (seriously, everyday), from readers is: Is this company that’s saying they want to help me with my student loan debt a scam?
 Is this a student loan consolidation scam or legit company to work with?
 My answer?
 If you’re even asking me, it means you went […]

 It happens too often.
-A soon to be college student heads off for school.
-Thinking more about the present than the future he finances more than his education.
+A soon-to-be college student heads off for school.
+Thinking more about the present than the future, he finances more than his education.
 He uses student loans to fund his lifestyle and his learning.
 Upon graduation he feels crushed by the amount of debt hanging over his head.
-And he […]
+And he can’t even […]

 Repaying student loans is an essential component of your financial future.
 We are all well aware of the growing animosity toward student loans, but the fact remains that they may be a necessary evil for many people.
 That’s why we created the free Definitive Guide to Student Loan Debt.
 It’s important to also remember that, in moderation, student […]